 The widespread deployment of virtualization has further emboldened data center managers in this direction.
 “We’re not buying as much white space as we were,” Claunch said, referring to virtualization’s ability to boost server utilization.

-IT director a large retail food chain
+IT director of a large retail food chain

 Another Gartner analyst went one step further: to consider upgrades in place – upgrading servers with the latest high-powered multicore chips, rather than doing a wholesale server refresh.
 Processor manufacturers keep releasing ever more cores per processor, driving compute densities, said David Cappuccio, Gartner’s managing vice president and chief of research for infrastructure.
 “Perhaps there's no money to build, but is there money to retrofit?” he said.